Zukane/zukane.github.io/docs/_posts/2025-05-26-curveware.md

 ##### Decrypting files

-With a solid overview over the encryption process, signing process ,and the file structure, the cryptographic vulnerability becomes quite apparent.
+With a solid overview over the encryption process, signing process, and the file structure, the cryptographic vulnerability becomes quite apparent.
 40/256 bits are leaked for all 18 signatures, allowing for the recovery of the private key $d$ by setting up and solving a hidden number problem instance.
 Since the private key $d$ is used for both signing and AES encryption, recovering the original plaintext file contents becomes trivial.

 Like mentioned earlier, the custom signing algorithm uses the equation: